 Another problem you’re likely to face is a lowball settlement offers.
 If you don’t have an attorney, Home Depot knows you likely lack the resources and legal knowledge to challenge their offer.

-Our Miami personal injury lawyers have experience dealing with Home Depot accident claims.
-By hiring Lavent Law, you will have an experienced legal team fighting on your behalf.
+A Miami personal injury attorney at Lavent Law, P.A. has experience dealing with Home Depot accident claims.
+By hiring us, you will have an experienced legal team fighting on your behalf.
 If Home Depot is unwilling to make a reasonable settlement offer to compensate you for your injuries, we are prepared to take the matter to court to make sure you’re fully compensated.

 Home Depot Has a Duty to Provide a Safe Shopping Experience